willbee28/media-player/README.md

 ### Getting started

-Clone this repo and submit a URL to your copied repo upon completion, forking is unfortunately not possible.
-If you would prefer to submit a private repo then add `@delashum` and `@tommoor` with read permissions.
+Clone this repo which was created _just for you_, make it yours and let us know once the project is complete by pushing your commits and replying through email.

 You can use `npm` to install the dependencies and run the basic React project.
 Feel free to add any additional libraries or frameworks you need.